BCS Wealth Management Buys Shares of 2,702 Vanguard Dividend Appreciation ETF (NYSEARCA:VIG)

-BCS Wealth Management bought a new stake in shares of Vanguard Dividend Appreciation ETF (NYSEARCA:VIG – Free Report) during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The fund bought 2,702 shares of the company’s stock, valued at approximately $420,000.
+BCS Wealth Management bought a new stake in Vanguard Dividend Appreciation ETF (NYSEARCA:VIG – Free Report) during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor bought 2,702 shares of the company’s stock, valued at approximately $420,000.

 About Vanguard Dividend Appreciation ETF